Gold Pokémon Cards Value 2025 | Price Guide

 - Rarity & Print Run

-- Promo Rarity: Tournament or retailer promos often have the lowest numbers.
+Promo Rarity: Retail promos or tournament promos tend to have the lowest figures.

 Current Market Overview & Price Ranges